NFL and NCAA Football

 Why the Selective Outrage when NFL is adding more International Games similar to NCAA Football?

 Maybe because the NFL is run by commissioner Roger Goodell.
-Since taking office in 2026, Goodell has put in excessive guardrails to try to make football a safer game.
-At the same time, he’s the same commissioner who, when it came to extending the season to 17 games from 16, made it about prioritizing the owner’s special interests over player safety.
+Since taking office in 2006, Goodell has put in excessive guardrails to try to make football a safer game.
+At the same time, he’s the same commissioner who, when it came to extending the season to 17 games from 16, made it about the owner’s special interests over player safety.

-Both levels seem to agree that having a playoff system is the best way to determine an end of the season champion (RIP BCS system forever).
-However, it’s funny that in the NFL, when Goodell has developed a negative reputation. adding more international games is ruining making the game America First.
+Both levels seem to agree that a playoff system is the best way to determine an end-of-season champion (RIP BCS system, forever).
+However, it’s funny that in the NFL, when Goodell has developed a negative reputation, adding more international games is ruining the old image of making the game “America First.”

 When Charlie Baker, who has a more positive reputation, schedules international games for college teams, fans may see it as a way to increase NIL revenue for both teams.